Visby

 Visby ([ˈvǐːsbʏ]) is an urban area in Sweden and the seat of Gotland Municipality in Gotland County on the island of Gotland with 24,330 inhabitants as of 2017.
 Visby is also the episcopal see for the Diocese of Visby.
-The Hanseatic city of Visby is arguably the best-preserved medieval city in Scandinavia, and, since 1995, it has been on the UNESCO World Heritage Site list.
-Among the most notable historical remains are the 3.4 km long town wall that encircles the town center, and a number of church ruins.
-The decline as a Hanseatic city in the Late Middle Ages was the cause why many stone houses were preserved in their original medieval style.
+The Hanseatic city of Visby is one of the best-preserved medieval cities in Scandinavia, and, since 1995, it has been on the UNESCO World Heritage Site list.
+Among the most notable historical remains are the 3.4 km long town wall that encircles the town center, and a number of church ruins and its small decorative alleyways.
+The decline as a Hanseatic city in the Late Middle Ages was the cause for many stone houses being preserved in their original medieval style.

 Visby is a popular vacation destination for Scandinavians during the summer and receives thousands of tourists every year.
 It is by far the most populous Swedish locality outside the Swedish mainland.
-The Gotland University is in Visby, and, since 1 July 2013, it is a department of Uppsala University under the name Uppsala University–Campus Gotland.
+The Gotland University is in Visby, and since 1 July 2013, it is a department of Uppsala University under the name Uppsala University–Campus Gotland.
 Visby is also the sole county seat in Sweden accessible from the mainland only by boat and air.

 Important annual events held in Visby include the annual political forum Almedalen Week.